Inside: Looking for toddler Valentine crafts? This collection is perfect for the younger crowd, with simple activities that are fun!

 Cut coffee filters into heart shapes and make them colorful.
 (No Time for Flash Cards)

 Strengthen fine motor skills while using q-tips to paint hearts.
 (Learn, Play, Imagine)

-Looking for Valentine’s activities for older children?
-Check out this collection for preschoolers:
+And check out this collection for preschoolers:

 Follow us on Instagram where you can see daily snippets from our classroom!